= Top southern state :

 In 2011, North Carolina’s graduation rate was 78%,

-The share of ninth graders completing high school in four years has grown by nearly twenty percentage points since 2006, rising from 68% to 88% in 2018.
+The share of ninth graders completing high school in four years has grown by seventeen percentage points since 2006, rising from 69% to 87% in 2023.
+The current rate has not changed between 2022 and 2023.

-As of 2020, North Carolina’s high school graduation rate was seven percentage points below the 2030 goal of 95%.
+As of 2023, North Carolina’s high school graduation rate was nine percentage points below the 2030 goal of 95%.

-High school graduation rates were highest for Asian students: at 94%, the 2020 graduation rate for this group is one point less than the state 2030 goal.
-White students had the second highest rate (91%), followed by Black, multiracial, and American Indian students (85%).
-Hispanic students had the lowest graduation rate (82%) in 2020.
+High school graduation rates were highest for Asian students: at 95%; the 2023 graduation rate for this group met the state 2030 goal.
+White students had the second highest rate (90%), followed by Black (84%), and Multiracial (83%), and Hispanic (81%).
+American Indian students had the lowest graduation rate (80%) in 2023.

-Economically disadvantaged students—meaning students receiving free or reduced price lunch—had a high school graduation rate of 82%, nine percentage points lower than the graduation rate among not economically disadvantaged students (91%).
+Economically disadvantaged students—meaning students receiving free or reduced price lunch—had a high school graduation rate of 84%, four percentage points lower than the graduation rate among not economically disadvantaged students (88%) in 2023.
+This gap has decreased by six percentage points since 2022.

 High school graduation rates for all states were obtained from the Common Core of Data maintained by the National Center for Education Statistics.
 Detailed North Carolina data was downloaded from the North Carolina Department of Public Instruction.